casanovg/Nb_Micro/README.md

-# lib-NbMicro
+# NbMicro Arduino library
-NbMicro Arduino Library
+This library handles the communication protocol with devices that implement the [NB command set](https://github.com/casanovg/nb-twi-cmd,git) over a TWI (I2C) bus.